We're going to be talking about, we're going to be talking about Julian Assange.

 So the criminal complaint, the indictments, all that stuff, dismissed, right?

-Then they filed an information, okay, guys, which are criminal information to simplify it for you guys.
+Okay, guys, which are criminal information to simplify it for you guys, it's a official charging document sent by the United States Attorney.

-Then you got a criminal information, which is filed through the United States attorney, right?
+Then you got a criminal information, which is filed through the United States Attorney, right?

-Or an assistant United States attorney that's signed off by a U.S. attorney, the prosecutor.
+Or an assistant United States attorney that's signed off by a U.S. Attorney, the prosecutor.

-And an information guys, nine out of ten times, one of two things.
+And an information, guys, nine out of ten times, one of two things.

-So whenever you get hit with an information, nine out of ten times that means they're cooperating.
+So whenever you get hit with an information, nine out of ten times, that means they're cooperating.

-Pro tip for you guys, okay.
+Pro tip for you guys, okay?

 So that so they dismissed the criminal complaint out of the Eastern District of Virginia.